 Like the designated officer, the prescribed practitioner must not be involved in the care of the patient.
 The prescribed practitioner must also not be involved in the care of a potential transplant recipient or transplantation generally.

-This way, if they are asked to consent to organ donation and any ante-mortem interventions on your behalf (because you do not have capacity to make decisions yourself), they will be able to make decisions that reflect your wishes.
+This way, if they are asked to consent to organ donation and any ante-mortem procedures on your behalf (because you do not have capacity to make decisions yourself), they will be able to make decisions that reflect your wishes.

 No. Your existing registration on the Australian Organ Donor Register remains in place.